What Is ALEC?

 Who Funds ALEC?

 Corporations and special interest groups fund nearly all of ALEC’s operations.
-Some of ALEC’s largest corporate members and sponsors include AT&T, Altria, Koch Industries, UPS, FedEx, Pfizer, Duke Energy, Time Warner Cable, Comcast, and Anheuser-Busch.
+Some of ALEC’s largest corporate members and sponsors include AT&T, Altria, Koch Industries, UPS, FedEx, Pfizer, Duke Energy, Charter Communications, Comcast, and Anheuser-Busch.

 Which Corporations Have Left ALEC?